|

 Isn’t it great that some of the easiest recipes are also the best?
 This one covers all the bases from buttery, chewy, and as gooey as you like them.

-I have to admit, I like them pretty gooey – I’m a center brownie/blondie kind of girl, you can have the corners.
+I have to admit it, I like them pretty gooey.
+I’m a center brownie/blondie kind of girl, you can have the corners.
 But the gooeyness is largely a function of baking time rather than the recipe itself, so it’s easy to adjust to your preference.
-And you’ll definitely find those instructions below in the printable recipe card.
+You’ll definitely find those instructions below on the printable recipe card.

 What is the difference between a blondie and a brownie?